nbossn/absurdCoasters/README.md

 # absurdCoasters
-A project using coasters as sensors to create an interactive sound experience based off drinking things
+An arduino project using esp32's and force-sensitive resistorz in coasters to create an interactive sound experience based off drinking things